elastic/kibana/packages/kbn-i18n/README.md

 locale, otherwise i18n engine will fall back to `en`.
 The `en` locale will also be used if translation can't be found for the base non-English locale.

+One of our technical requirements is to have default messages in the templates themselves, and those messages will always be in English, so we don't have to keep `en.json` file in repository.
+We can generate that file from `defaultMessage`s defined inline.

 __Note:__ locale defined in `i18n.locale` and the one used for translation files should match exactly, e.g. `i18n.locale: zn` and `.../translations/zh_CN.json` won't match and default English translations will be used, but `i18n.locale: zh_CN` and`.../translations/zh_CN.json` or `i18n.locale: zn` and `.../translations/zn.json` will work as expected.

-The following are the abstract steps i18n engine goes through to resolve the locale value:

-- If there's data for the specified locale (localization file is registered in `uiExports.translations`), then that locale will be resolved.
-- If `i18n.locale` option is not defined in `config/kibana.yml` or option has not exact match with one of registered locales or previous steps didn't resolve the locale, the `en` locale will be used.

-One of our technical requirements is to have default message in the templates themselves, and that message will always be english, so we don't need interact with `en.json` file directly.
-We can generate that file from `defaultMessage`s defined inline.

 ## I18n engine